mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 Mac OSX
 -------

-**Mayan EDMS** is dependant on a number of binary packages and the recommended way is to use a package manager such as `MacPorts <https://www.macports.org/>`_ or `Homebrew <http://brew.sh/>`_.
+**Mayan EDMS** is dependent on a number of binary packages and the recommended way is to use a package manager such as `MacPorts <https://www.macports.org/>`_ or `Homebrew <http://brew.sh/>`_.